 The Islington Avenue closure is divided into a “hard closure” on the north end and a “soft closure” on the south end.

-The soft closure will only be active during tournament hours along Islington Avenue between Prince George Drive / Ridgevalley Crescent and The Kingsway from June 8 to June 14.
-When this closure is active, the road will only be accessible to tournament vehicles and residents with a hang tag.
+The soft closure will only be active along Islington Avenue between Prince George Drive / Ridgevalley Crescent and The Kingsway from June 1 to June 19, but may end earlier depending on tear-down operations.
+When this closure is active, the road will only be accessible by tournament vehicles, pedestrians, and residents with a hang tag.

 Islington Avenue Property Access